100867424/COMP-1238/docs/cli.md

 # ls & cat Command Description

-- ls command allows your to display a list for all files and directories of the directory your curreently in.
+- ls command allows your to display a list for all files and directories of the directory your currently in.

 - cat command opens and displays content of files.